Wiki Wiki Shuttle

 The Wiki Wiki Shuttle (lit.
 'Very Fast Shuttle') is a free shuttle bus service at Daniel K. Inouye International Airport in Honolulu, Hawaii.
 Shuttles run between 6:00 a.m. and 10:00 p.m. local time, carrying people and baggage between the various terminals and gates.

 In the Hawaiian language, the word "wiki" means quick.
 In 1994, the shuttle's name inspired American computer programmer Ward Cunningham to build the first ever user-editable website, WikiWikiWeb.
-Although WikiWikiWeb is itself no longer user-editable, the word wiki for a user-editable website thus derives from the shuttle's name.
+The word wiki for a user-editable website thus derives from the shuttle's name, and is, by proxy, part of the etymology of the name Wikipedia.

-Operations

-In 2007, local media reported that the shuttle would be replaced by an air-conditioned walkway.
-The first phase of this change was completed in October 2009, giving international travelers the option of an air-conditioned hallway with a moving sidewalk instead of the open-air buses.
+History

+The "Wiki-Wiki Bus" service began in 1962, at the same time that the airport's new terminal opened, and used 16-seat minibuses that were painted in bright turquoise, white, and coral.
+The service was abandoned as uneconomical by 1963, but was reinstated in 1967.
+The lack of shuttle service had led to complaints from taxi drivers, who were being asked to make short trips between airport terminals.

+In 2007, plans were announced to construct an air-conditioned walkway with a moving sidewalk as an alternative to the Wiki Wiki Shuttle for access to the international terminal, while replacing the outdated buses with new ones.
+The new walkway opened in October 2009.

 The buses were formerly run by the Aircraft Services International Group (ASIG).
 In April 2009, the airport signed a new contract for the shuttle buses to be managed by Roberts Hawaii, and the signage on the shuttles was changed to "HNL shuttle".

-In 2013, the buses were still or again in active service in Honolulu Airport, but their usage was to be reduced for international arrivals as a result of the walkway that had been in use since the end of 2010.
-Despite this, new buses were added, and they were once more labelled "Wiki Wiki".
+Despite this, new buses were added, and by 2013 they were once more labelled "Wiki Wiki".

 In 2024, the Hawaii Department of Transportation announced the addition of a zero emission autonomous electric vehicle called Miki, which would supplement the Wiki Wiki shuttle.
 Each vehicle can seat up to 11 people, including an attendant and are considered ADA accessible.
 The vehicle runs at a pace of 10 MPH.
 Miki is the Hawaiian word for agile.

-As of 2024, the buses are in service for both departures and arrivals.
+As of 2026, the buses are in service for both departures and arrivals.